lennysh/tabinator/README.md

 The `server.js` provides the following API:

 * `GET /api/data`: Reads `links.yaml`, parses it, and sends the full data as JSON.
 * `POST /api/links`: (Add) Receives a new link object in the request body, adds it to `links.yaml`, and saves the file.
 * `PUT /api/links`: (Edit) Receives an `originalUrl` and an `updatedLink` object.
 It finds the link by its original URL and replaces it with the new data, then saves.
 * `DELETE /api/links`: (Delete) Receives a `url` in the request body.
 It finds and removes the link with that URL, then saves.

 ## How to Run (with Docker)

-The easiest way to run this is with the updated `docker-compose.yml`:
+The easiest way to run this is with the included `docker-compose.yml`:

 ```
 # This will build the new Docker image and start the server
 docker-compose up --build
 ```

 Access the app at `http://localhost:8080`.